 – Everyone who hates the swashbuckling bluster of so many modern cooking shows who put on a lot of sensationalism, very little flavor and very little common sense (my husband often asks, “is this a food show or a freak show?).
 She was the real thing, doing her thing exactly as a housewife might do it in her own home.
 Spilling, dropping, cutting, bleeding?
 Bring it on down: A woman and a cook after my own heart!

-- Everyone who admires unflappability, fearlessness and Chutzpah in a woman.
-Consider this answer to Dr Nathan Pritikin’s followers’ numerous accusations of what he – and they – considered her outrages excesses in the kitchen: “I must say, after learning something about the severity of his diet and knowing not only of Pritikin’s long illness but of his relatively early death, I have often wondered if a good meal once in a while might have kept him going a little longer”.
+– Everyone who admires unflappability, fearlessness and Chutzpah in a woman.
+Consider this answer to Dr Nathan Pritikin’s followers’ numerous accusations of what he – and they – considered Julia Child’s outrageous excesses in the kitchen: “I must say, after learning something about the severity of his diet and knowing not only of Pritikin’s long illness but of his relatively early death, I have often wondered if a good meal once in a while might have kept him going a little longer”.
 Touché, non?

 – Everyone who hates pandering to commercialism.
 Can you imagine a long useful life like hers, with a prodigious career, without once caving in to any commercial brands, or to her employers, the TV channels and publishing houses powers that be?

 – Last but not least: Everyone who might think it is too late to embark on a project, any project, and find their age too daunting.
 She had a De Lorean motor running in her system, marvels the author, and who knows, so do many of us.
 Just open that door a crack, and turn on that key, even un quart de tour!